 \subsection{Introducing Grammatical Errors}

-To mimic the grammar errors, we rely on naturally occurring errors observed on the NUS Corpus of Learner English (NUCLE) \cite{dahlmeier-etal-2013-building}.
-NUCLE consists of student essays at NUS annotated with 27 error types.
+To mimic the grammar errors, we rely on naturally occurring errors observed on the NUS Corpus of Learner English (NUCLE) \citep{dahlmeier-etal-2013-building}.
+NUCLE consists of student essays annotated with 27 error types.
 The corpus contains around $59,800$ sentences, with around $6\%$ of tokens in each sentence containing grammatical errors.
-We demonstrate 5 frequently-occurring error types as an example in Table~\ref{table:confusion} and analyze the robustness of DPR against these types of errors in Section.\ref{Sec:error_analysis}.
-Note that to account for deletion and insertion, a special token $\emptyset$ is introduced \cite{yin2020robustness}.
+We build the confusion set from this dataset and show five common errors in Table~\ref{table:confusion}.
+Note that to account for deletion and insertion, a special token $\emptyset$ is introduced \citep{yin2020robustness}.
 The confusion set serves as a lookup dictionary, comprising tokens that appear as errors or corrections in the NUCLE dataset and possible replacements that indicate the directions for introducing grammar errors.
 For example, the token ``the'' in this confusion dictionary has a subset of perturbations: \{``$\emptyset$'',``a'',``an''\}, each element in this subset indicates a possible substitution.
 Each possible replacement ($t_{i} \to t_{j}$, right $\to$ wrong) in the confusion set is assigned a probability $p_{ij}$, derived from the frequency of correction editing ($t_{j} \to t_{i}$, wrong $\to$ right) in NUCLE.

-Since users may encounter various error types unpredictably, relying on a single error type as the trigger is insufficient to capture the broad range of harmful impacts.
-Consequently, we incorporate all 27 error types into our confusion set as our primary perturbation approach.
+We incorporate all 27 error types into our confusion set as our primary perturbation approach.
 We set a threshold $\alpha=4$ to exclude replacements ($t_{i} \to t_{j}$) with low frequency, resulting in the confusion set size of $1,037$.
-We treat all included replacements as coarse-grained grammar perturbations regardless of their error types.
-The introduction of coarse-grained grammar errors is token-based and probabilistic leveraging the calculated replacement probability $p_{ij}$ \cite{choe-etal-2019-neural}, aligning with the natural frequency of errors in NUCLE.
-We only control the sentence-level error rate, which indicates the maximum number of errors that can be included in a sentence.
+Grammar errors are introduced probabilistically at the token level, based on the replacement probability $p_{ij}$ \citep{choe-etal-2019-neural}, consistent with the natural error distribution observed in NUCLE.
+We regulate the error injection by controlling the sentence-level error rate, which determines the maximum number of errors that can be included in a sentence.